bootdotdev/learn-cicd-starter/README.md

 # learn-cicd-starter (Notely)

-Harsha-Jay-S's version of Boot.dev's Notely app
+Harsha's version of Boot.dev's Notely app

 This repo contains the starter code for the "Notely" application for the "Learn CICD" course on [Boot.dev](https://boot.dev).